Johann Gottfried Flügel: Works

 All these have passed through several editions.

-In addition, Flügel also published in the English language: A series of Commercial Letters (Leipzig, 1822), a 9th edition of which appeared in 1874 under the title Practical Mercantile Correspondence and a Practical Dictionary of the English and German Languages (2 vols, Hamburg and Leipzig, 1847–1852; 15th ed., Leipzig, 1891).
+In addition, Flügel also published in the English language: A series of Commercial Letters (Leipzig, 1822), a 9th edition of which appeared in 1874 under the title Practical Mercantile Correspondence and a Practical Dictionary of the English and German Languages (2 volumes, Hamburg and Leipzig, 1847–1852; 15th edition, Leipzig, 1891).
 The last was continued and re-edited by his son Felix.

 A very valuable study of the life and works of Flügel is in:

 Brüning, Eberhard: Das Konsulat der Vereinigten Staaten von Amerika zu Leipzig.
 Unter besonderer Berücksichtigung des Konsuls Dr. J[ohann] G[ottfried] Flügel (1839–1855).
 Berlin: Akademie Verlag 1994 (Sitzungsberichte der Sächsischen Akademie der Wissenschaften zu Leipzig, Philologisch-historische Klasse, Bd.
 134, H. 1).